 - The process can measure easily.

 - With a modularized system, you can build using RAD.

 How do choose the right software testing services?

 We’ll find a lot of methodologies to choose from in software development.
-But when it comes to the software testing Methodology part, we need to consider our requirements, project size, budget, and scope.
-For smaller projects, it’s clear that waterfall works well and benefits hugely.
+But when it comes to software testing methods, we need to consider our requirements, project size, budget, and scope.
+For smaller projects, it’s clear that the waterfall works well and benefits hugely.
 But if you have large projects, then agile methodologies have substantial benefits.

 We would recommend using SDLC as soon as possible so as to catch bugs at an early stage and incorporate testing feedback into the design and build sets.
 Achieve better quality products and shift your focus towards making quality assurance your priority.